Naomi-Hensens/Portfolio/README.md

 # Naomi's Portfolio 🌿✨
+---
 Hi!
-I'm Naomi a starting software developer from the Netherlands, currently learning Python, SQL/MySQL and HTML/CSS through Make IT Work and freecodecamp.
+I'm Naomi, a starting software developer from the Netherlands, currently learning Python, SQL/MySQL and HTML/CSS through Make IT Work and freecodecamp.